 In Feb 1987, Holden and Peter Brock's HDT parted ways.
 Holden needed someone to build performance cars, so a partnership was formed with Tom Walkinshaw's British based TWR (Tom Walkinshaw Racing) and HSV was born.

 With a world famous international racing company partnering Holden, big things were expected of HSV and their 1st car.
 With the resources of TWR and a much bigger wallet, HSV had the necessary ingredients to show it was able to match, if not better HDT's previous cars.
 Naturally it didn't disappoint.

 The VL SS Group A SV, was it's first task.
 To meet International Group A homologation rules, 500 had to be sold.
-This wasn't a problem as they sold like hotcakes, and HSV decided to build another 250, but with the release of the VN Group A SS not too far around the corner, sales dropped as people were waiting to see what the VN had to offer.
+Holden and HSV decided to make 750, as the VK SS Group A and VL HDT SS Group A only had the minimum of 500 produced and there were people that missed out.
+Unfortunately the release of the VN Group A SS was not too far around the corner, sales dropped as people were waiting to see what the VN had to offer.
 HSV was left with many of the cars, and there are reports of some being sold without all of the body kit on the car and some being raffled off.